dcos/examples/traefik/1.11/README.md

 By default Traefik is configured to run on public DC/OS agents (role: `slave_public`).
 In order to use Traefik as an internal load-balancer use role: `*` and update ports to higher range (e.g. `10080`,`10443` and `10081` for HTTP, HTTPS and web UI respectively).

 Before installing Traefik, there are few options you might want to modify.
-Hit "EDIT" button
+Hit "Review & Run" button

 ![Traefik install](img/traefik-service.png)

-and go to **marathon** section.
+and go to **Marathon** section.

 Traefik is configured to fetch configuration from DC/OS Marathon.
 System Marathon running all services in the "Services" tab can be reached via Mesos DNS at `http://marathon.mesos:8080` (default).
 If you're running another Marathon instance installed from the "Catalog", then use its DNS, e.g. `http://marathon-user.marathon.l4lb.thisdcos.directory:8080`.